Junior college versus polytechnic: What works best for your child?

-The JC versus polytechnic debate will never end.
+Parents, do you sit on the fence when it comes to deciding which is better––Junior college (JC) or polytechnic?
+Fact is: the debate will never end.
 When it concerns tertiary education, many students and parents alike, find it difficult to decide between the two options.

 1. Poly is for JC Rejects

 If this is what you think, then boy are you mistaken!
 We will leave it to the schools to explain the detailed grading and L1R4, L1R5 system.
-But in a nutshell, if you’re thinking about JC versus polytechnic in terms of which is easier to get into, the comparison isn’t all that simple.
+But in a nutshell, if you’re thinking about JC versus polytechnicin terms of which is easier to get into, the comparison isn’t all that simple.

 There is pretty much a fixed cut off point system to get into a JC.
 Polytechnics have a wide range of courses and the entry requirements differ greatly.
 Some of the most sought after courses require you to score straight As to even stand a chance of getting selected.

 In addition, some courses such as Mass Communication have a rigorous selection process.
 Students may need to submit a portfolio, sit for a written test and have an interview.

 Moreover, you would be surprised that many who score exceptionally well for their O Levels still choose to enter a Polytechnic for the sheer reason of their passion.

 Many parents have the misconception that polytechnic students compete against JC students for university seats.
 And because of the sheer number of JC students, parents fear that their children are fighting a losing battle if they go to a polytechnic.

 Polytechnic and JC students apply under different categories.
 There are a fixed number of seats allocated for each category of application.
 As such, the competition is not across the two and this should not form the basis of the JC versus polytechnicargument.